 A digital shelf, or just Shelf, is a slice of the eCommerce market, specifically on Amazon.
 A shelf can refer to a big department like Appliances, a narrow niche category like Collector’s Baseball Cards, or something more complex like all things school age kids need for going back to school.

 With respect to interest, Gradient uses direct observations and triangulation to estimate the overall interest in the shelf.
-We refer to the portion of interest occupied by a particular brand or product as share of shelf.
-For sales revenue, actual sales figures are known only to the individual sellers, Gradient may sometimes offer an estimate of a brand’s Revenue Opportunity using a brand’s shelf share to suggest a ballpark potential the brand might aim to achieve.
+We refer to the portion of interest occupied by a particular brand or product as Shelf Presence.
+For sales revenue, actual sales figures are known only to the individual sellers, Gradient may sometimes offer an estimate of a brand’s Revenue Opportunity using a brand’s Presence to suggest a ballpark potential the brand might aim to achieve.